Varsity team

 A varsity team is the highest-level team in a sport or activity representing an educational institution.
 Varsity teams train to compete against each other during an athletic season or in periodic matches against rival institutions.
 At high schools in the United States, a varsity team is one step above a school's junior varsity (JV) team, which is composed of less experienced players.

 The term varsity originated in Britain in the 1840s and means university; varsity team referring to the principal team that would represent the university in matches against another university.
-In contrast, student-run college teams within a university typically compete against each other in intramural events.
+In contrast, student-run college teams within a university typically compete against each other in intramural events and, in the U.S., club sports.

-Britain and Ireland
+United Kingdom

-In the Britain and Ireland, varsity teams compete in varsity matches against rival universities.
-The term dates from the 1840s, and originally referred to teams from the University of Oxford and University of Cambridge that competed in various varsity matches such as The University Match in cricket, which was first held 1827 (see Oxbridge and Oxford–Cambridge rivalry).
-The concept spread to other universities in Britain and Ireland and to the United States and other countries around the world.
+In the United Kingdom, varsity teams compete in varsity matches against rival universities.
+The term dates from the 1840s, and originally referred to teams from the University of Oxford and University of Cambridge, sometimes referred to as Oxbridge, that competed in various varsity matches (see Oxford–Cambridge rivalry).
+These began with The University Match in cricket in 1827, The Boat Race, which was first contested in 1829, and the Inter-‘Varsity Sports, also called the Cambridge and Oxford Athletic Games, which were first held in 1864.
+The concept spread to other universities in the United Kingdom, Europe, the United States and other countries around the world.

-Some modern varsity matches are competitions between multiple universities or involving multiple sports.
-Examples of varsity competitions include The Boat Race between Oxford and Cambridge, which is the second oldest varsity match, having first taken place in 1829; and The Roses Tournament between Lancaster University and the University of York, the largest varsity competition in Europe.
+Some modern varsity matches in the UK are competitions between multiple universities or involving multiple sports.
+Examples of varsity competitions include the The Roses Tournament between Lancaster University and the University of York, frequently referred to as the largest varsity competition in Europe.

-Most inter-university sport in Britain is now governed and organized by British Universities and Colleges Sport, and in Ireland by Student Sport Ireland.
+Most inter-university sport in Britain is now governed and organized by British Universities and Colleges Sport.